Maintenance and Field Replacement

 2. Unpack the module to be installed.

-3. Slide the module into the open slot until the injector claw is touching the rear face of the chassis.
+3. Slide the module into the open slot until the injector claw touches the chassis's rear face.

 1 Fabric module top right injector claw 4 Claw position on chassis 7 Fabric module bottom left injector claw